ukparliament/ontologies/meta/library-information-architecture/publication/data-graphs/data-loading/index.md

 				b."Id",
 				b."Reference",
 				b."Created"::Date AS createdAt,
-				2 AS publishedBy,
+				2 AS publishedBy, /* Lords Library */
+				CASE
+					WHEN published_version."Title" IS NOT NULL
+						THEN TRIM( BOTH ' ' FROM published_version."Title")
+					WHEN latest_version."Title" IS NOT NULL
-				TRIM( BOTH ' ' FROM version."Title") AS title
+						THEN TRIM( BOTH ' ' FROM latest_version."Title")
+					ELSE
+						'Untitled'
+				END AS title
 			FROM "Briefing" AS b
-			INNER JOIN (
+			LEFT JOIN (
 				SELECT *
 				FROM "Version"
 				WHERE "Status" = 1 /* Published */
+			) AS published_version
+			ON published_version."BriefingId" = b."Id"
+			LEFT JOIN (
+				SELECT *
+				FROM "Version"
+				ORDER BY "LastUpdated" DESC
+				LIMIT 1
-			) AS version
+			) AS latest_version
-			ON version."BriefingId" = b."Id"
+			ON latest_version."BriefingId" = b."Id"
 			WHERE (
 				b."ContentTypeId" = 414039 /* Lords Briefing packs */
 				OR